Germanic Languages and Literatures

 After the submission of the prospectus, the student’s time is devoted mainly to the preparation of the dissertation.
 A dissertation committee will be set up for each student at work on the dissertation.
 It is expected that students will periodically pass their work along to members of their committee, so that faculty members in addition to the dissertation adviser can make suggestions well before the dissertation is submitted.
 Drafts of each chapter must be submitted in a timely fashion to all members of the student’s committee: the first chapter should be submitted to the committee by February 1 of the fourth year of study; the second chapter should be submitted by January 1 of the fifth year.
 There will be a formal review of the first chapter.
 After the dissertation is submitted, the DGS convenes a defense colloquium with the candidate, the committee, the department, and invited guests.

 Two concentrations are available to graduate students: Germanic Literature and German Studies.
-There is a special combined degree with Film and Media Studies; see below.
+There are special combined degrees with Film and Media Studies and Early Modern Studies; see below.

 Special Requirements for the Germanic Literature Concentration